-All species of these frogs (Hemiphractinae) deposit their eggs on the back of the female in a frothy sac that the male makes out of a fluid from the female's cloaca.
+For frogs in the family Hemiphractidae, the eggs are fertilised and then deposited on the back of the female, either in enclosed dorsal pouches or externally in a frothy sac that the male makes out of a fluid from the female's cloaca.
+The sac hardens in two to three days, giving protection to the eggs.

-The eggs are fertilised and deposited inside the sac, which hardens in two to three days.
 The developing embryos feed off the large amount of yolk inside the egg.

-After about three weeks, some species deposit the egg sac in a water-filled plant, where the tadpoles hatch out and finish growing, after feeding on the remains of the egg sac.
+After about three weeks, some species deposit the eggs in a water-filled plant, where the tadpoles hatch out and finish growing, after feeding on the remains of the egg sac.

-In other species, the embryos develop completely inside the egg sac, hatch out as small frogs and are then carried around by the female.
+In other species, the embryos develop completely inside the egg sac or pouch with no free-swimming stage, instead hatching out as small frogs which are then carried around by the female.

-Marsupial frogs from South America carry their developing young around within pockets under their skin.
+Some of the marsupial frogs from South America carry their developing young around within pockets under their skin.
 Can you see the bumps on its back?
 These are its babies inside the pockets.